From veering triangulations to link spaces and back again

 As shown in \reffig{CuspTriangulationComplete}, we label the corners of the cusp triangles with the corresponding complex dihedral angles of the ideal tetrahedra.
 We can now derive Thurston's gluing equations for this triangulation.
 The equations for the two ideal edges are identical: namely

-As discussed above, the solutions $\rho = (z, w) \in \calP^2$ form the shape variety $\calS(M, \calT)$.
+As discussed above, the solutions $\rho = (z, w) \in \calP^2$ form the shape variety $\calS(\calT)$.
 Again consulting \reffig{CuspTriangulationComplete}, we compute the holonomies for $m$ and $l$ and obtain

-Recall that Thurston's hyperbolic Dehn surgery equation~\cite[page~57]{thurston_notes}, with real \emph{surgery coordinates} $\mu$ and $\lambda$, is
+Recall that Thurston's hyperbolic Dehn surgery equation~\cite[page~57]{Thurston78}, with real \emph{surgery coordinates} $\mu$ and $\lambda$, is

-(Care must be taken to choose the correct branch of the logarithm.)
+Here analytic continuation must be used to obtain the correct branch of the logarithm.
 Suppose we have found shapes $z$ and $w$ with positive imaginary part solving the gluing equations, as well as $\mu$ and $\lambda$ solving the surgery equation.
 Then the tetrahedra with those shapes fit together to give an incomplete hyperbolic structure on $M$.

 We now concentrate on the case where $-4 < \mu < 4$ and $\lambda = 1$.
 This is the top edge of the hourglass shown in \reffig{m004_canonical_dss}.
-These ``surgeries" are on the ``boundary" of Dehn surgery space: the tetrahedron shapes $z$ and $w$ are real and their volume has decreased to zero.
-The shapes along the top edge give the triangulation a fixed transverse taut structure $\alpha$: one of the two exotic structures from~\cite[Proposition 6.8]{FuterGueritaud13}.
+These ``surgeries'' are on the ``boundary'' of Dehn surgery space: the tetrahedron shapes $z$ and $w$ are real and their volume has decreased to zero.
+The shapes along the top edge give the triangulation a fixed transverse taut structure: one of the two exotic structures from~\cite[Proposition 6.8]{FuterGueritaud13}.
 The other exotic structure corresponds to the bottom edge of the hourglass.
 Again, see \reffig{m004_canonical_dss}.

 Let $\calI \subset \calS_\infty$ be the set of (pairs of) shapes corresponding to the top edge of the hourglass.
-So, for each $\mu \in (-4, 4)$ we have shapes $\rho_\mu = (z_\mu, w_\mu) \in \calI$ and a map $\dev_\mu \from \Delta_M \to \bdy \HH^2$.
+So, for each $\mu \in (-4, 4)$ we have shapes $\rho_\mu = (z_\mu, w_\mu) \in \calI$ and a map $\dev_\mu \from \Delta_\calT \to \bdy \HH^2$.
 We adapt the conventions that $\bdy \HH^2 = \RR \cup \infty$ and that $\dev_\mu(c_\infty) = \infty$.